devplayer0/fyp/report.md

 ![Augmented grade curve sketch\label{fig:grade_curve_sketch}](img/grade_curve_sketch.jpg)

-The grade curve is essentially a very slight expansion and real implementation of the sketch shown in figure \ref{fig:bucket_grading_sketch}.
+The grade curve is essentially a slight expansion and real implementation of the sketch shown in figure \ref{fig:bucket_grading_sketch}.
 Figure
 \ref{fig:grade_curve_sketch} shows a sketch of this graph.
-The only changes are the swapping of the X-axis label from "Cycles" to "log-log slope" and the addition of a "Your grade" dot.
+The only changes are the swapping of the X-axis label from "Cycles" to "log-log slope" and the addition of a "Your grade" point.
 The X-axis has been updated in accordance with the combined grade calculation method described in the previous section and the red dot shows the location on the curve of a sample submission.
 This allows students to see what kind of improved grade they could get for a reduction in